 After connecting to the machine, you are presented with the info pane.
 Also, after you load a project, you’ll be shown this screen again.
 From this screen you can verify that the extents (maximum travel) of your project match what you are expecting and you have selected to correct file.

-Pro Tip: If you’ve loaded a .egc file (this is the encrypted gcode file outputted from Carbide Create), you can access the plain text version of the file by clicking the file path link at the top of the run window.
+Pro Tip: If you’ve loaded a .egc file (this is the encrypted G-Code file output from the Carbide 3D license of MeshCAM (or early versions of Carbide Create)), you can access the plain text version of the file by clicking the file path link at the top of the run window.

 Once clicked, you’ll be presented with a pop-up that allows you to copy the entire contents of the file to the clipboard.
 From there, you can paste the plain text version into your favorite text editor.